-- R. 33 (Deficiency 1): There is no system in place to ensure access to the UBO information. - 206.
-Article 35 of the National Ordinance combating ML/TF (AB 2019 No. 25) amends the Commercial Registers Decree to oblige the registration of the personal details of the ultimate beneficiary, which, according to Article 1(ee) is a natural person who can exercise effective control in or on behalf of the client, and "client" is a concept that includes legal persons in Article 1(e).
-St. Maarten has sufficiently addressed Deficiency 1. - R. 33 (Deficiency 2): Not all competent authorities have access in timely fashion to adequate, accurate and current UBO information. - 207.
+- 95. The MER recommends St. Maarten to establish a system to ensure access to the ultimate beneficiary information of legal persons.
+Regarding this, Article 35 of the National Ordinance combating ML/TF (AB 2019 no. 25) amends the Commercial Registers Decree to oblige the registration of the personal details of the ultimate beneficiary, which, according to Article 1(ee) is a natural person who can exercise effective control in or on behalf of the client, and client is a concept that includes legal persons in Article 1(e).
+St. Maarten has met the recommended action. - 96.
 The country did not provide new information on mechanisms to guarantee that competent authorities can obtain and have access promptly to accurate and current ultimate beneficiary information.
-St. Maarten has not sufficiently addressed Deficiency 2. - R. 33 (Deficiency 3): The requirement for bearer shares to be transformed into registered shares operates at the discretion of the shareholder and is therefore not mandatory. - 208.
-Article 100(1) of the National Ordinance to amend Book 2 of the Civil Code, in force since November 2019, prohibits the issuance of bearer shares.
-St. Maarten has not sufficiently addressed Deficiency 3.
+The recommended action remains outstanding. - 97.
+Title 5, Section 1, Article 100(1) of the National Ordinance to amend Book 2 of the Civil Code, in force since November 2019, prohibits the issuance of bearer shares., St. Maarten has met the recommended action. - 98.
+Article 10(2)(g) of the combating ML/TF (AB 2019 no. 25) requires service providers to apply enhanced customer due diligence before the business relationship is entered into or the transaction executed, as well as during the business relationship, if it relates to companies and comparable entities in which the shares are registered shares held for the benefit of a third party.
+Article 10(4)(a) clarifies that at a minimum, enhanced customer due diligence shall consist of standard customer due diligence, supplemented with additional information about the client and the ultimate beneficiary.
+St. Maarten has met the recommended action. - 99.
+The recommended actions for R. 33 are mostly met.